iPhone Virus Warning: How to Get Rid of Fake Apple Security Alerts (iOS 16)

-It can be alarming when you're browsing a website and a pop-up appears warning you of an iPhone virus.
-Virus messages, warnings, and Apple security alerts like these are scams designed to get you to call or tap on a link.
-Fake Apple virus warnings are a real thing, so be sure to follow the steps below on how to safely stop these scams by turning on pop-up blocker settings.
+It can be alarming when you're browsing a website, and a pop-up appears warning you of an iPhone virus.
+Fake Apple virus warnings, messages, and Apple security alerts are scams designed to get you to call or tap on a link.
+Fake Apple virus warnings are dangerous, so follow the steps below on how to safely stop these scams by turning on pop-up blocker settings.

 How to Get Rid of Fake iPhone Virus Warnings